Black Legion (film): Plot

-Frank Taylor works in a Midwestern factory and expects to receive a job promotion that has become available.
-When he is passed over in favor of hard-working Polish immigrant Joe Dombrowski, Taylor joins the Black Legion, a secret organization that drives away immigrants and racial minorities through violent means.
-Dressed in black robes, Taylor and the Black Legion go on a torchlight raid, driving Dombrowski and his family from their home.

-With Dombrowski gone, Taylor receives the promotion, but when the Black Legion leadership forces him to spend time recruiting new members, Taylor is demoted in favor of his Irish neighbor, Mike Grogan.
-That night, the Black Legion attacks Grogan.
+Frank Taylor, a Midwestern factory worker, expects to get promoted.
+Instead, he is passed over in favor of a young, hard-working Polish immigrant.
+Taylor joins the Black Legion, a secret hate group.
+Dressed in black hood and robes, Taylor and the Legion go on a torchlight raid, driving the Pole and his family from their town.
+Taylor then gets the promotion, and all seems well.
+But one day, while Frank uses a bathroom break recruiting new members for the Legion, an industrial accident results, costing the company an expensive machine.
+Taylor is held responsible.
+He is demoted in favor of an Irish co-worker, Mike Grogan.
+That night, the Black Legion abducts Grogan and ties him to a tree.
+He is then tortured.

-Taylor's co-worker and friend, Ed Jackson, who is married to Grogan's daughter, suspects Taylor is connected to the attacks on immigrants.
+Taylor's co-worker and friend, Ed Jackson, who is married to Grogan's daughter, suspects Taylor is connected to the local attacks on immigrants.
 Jackson mentions his concerns to Taylor's wife, Ruth, who confronts Taylor.
 When he responds to her with violence, Ruth leaves him.
-As his Black Legion activities and drinking increases, Taylor loses his job and begins a relationship with Pearl Davis, a woman of ill repute.

-Seeing his friend's life unraveling, Jackson goes to see Taylor to express concern.
-A drunken Taylor tells Jackson about his secret life with the violent Black Legion.
-Afraid that his slip-of-the-tongue might prompt Jackson to go to the police, Taylor tells the Black Legion leadership what happened.
-The leadership orders Taylor to capture and execute Jackson.
+As his Black Legion activities and drinking increases, Taylor loses his job and begins a relationship with a woman of ill repute.
+Seeing his friend's life unraveling, Jackson displays concern.
+A drunken Taylor tells Jackson about his secret life with the violent Legion.
+Afraid that his own confession may prompt Jackson to go to the police, Taylor informs the Black Legion's leadership.
+They order Taylor to capture and execute Jackson.

-Unlike the Black Legion's other victims, Jackson is unafraid and threatens to go to the police.
-When Jackson tries to escape, Taylor panics and shoots him.
-Taylor is arrested for Jackson's murder.
+Meantime, Jackson is unafraid.
+Indeed, he now threatens to inform local authorities.
+One evening, Taylor and disguised Legion members kidnap Jackson, who briefly escapes.
+In a panic, Taylor shoots and kills him.
+Later, Taylor is arrested for Jackson's murder.
 Ruth returns for Taylor's trial to support him.
-The lawyer for the Black Legion threatens Taylor's wife and son to stop him from implicating the hate organization, but filled with self-loathing, Taylor tells the truth in court.
-All of the members of the Black Legion are sentenced to life in prison for Jackson's murder.
+The lawyer for the Black Legion threatens Taylor's wife and son to stop him from implicating the hate group.
+But filled with remorse and self-loathing, Taylor tells the truth in court.
+All local members of the Black Legion are thus sentenced to life in prison for Jackson's murder—including Frank Taylor.